chrisarg/Bit-Set/README.md

 - **Bit\_load(length, buffer)**

-    Loads an externally allocated bitset into a new Bit\_T structure.
+    Loads an externally allocated bitset into a new Bit\_T structure in C and returns it as a Perl scalar.

 - **Bit\_extract(set, buffer)**